govau/notify/README.md

 - `check-vulnerabilities`

 Issuing any of these commands at the root level will forward it on to all sub-projects.
-For example, you can set up and build every project by running
+For example, you can set up and build every project by running:

 ```
 make install
 make build
 ```

-You can run all the tests of all projects by running
+You can run all the tests of all projects by running:

 ```
 make install-dev